leaderint/sendgrid-wordpress-plugin/README.md

 Q: What PHP versions are supported?
 A: All versions from 5.6 upwards

-Q: Will contacts from the widget be uploaded to Marketing Campaigns or Legacy Newsletter?
+Q: Will contacts from the widget be uploaded to new or Leagacy Marketing Campaigns?
 A: Contacts can be uploaded to either.
 It will be determined by the settings of the widget in your Sendgrid account

 Q: Can the emails be customised?
 A: Yes.
 The double opt in and welcome emails can be fully customised and can even use templates from your Sendgrid account

 Q: How is the widget added to a page?
-A: After installing the plugin, just add a shortcode to a page whereever you want a widget to show [sg_widget id=\"123\"]
+A: After installing the plugin, just add a shortcode to a page where you want a widget to show [sg_widget id=\"123\"]

 Q: Can I disable Double opt in?
 A: Yes.
 Widgets can be single opt in or double opt in

-## Changelog ==
+## Changelog
 = 1.0 =
 * Initial release.